tshepang/blog/content/Harry Potter and the Deathly Hallows, Part 2.md

 Lots more action than [the previous movie], perhaps more than all the others too, though not really an interesting conclusion.
-The main battle feels like a poor copy of that in *Lord of the Rings: The Return of the King*, though it\'s not bad at all.
+The main battle feels like a poor copy of that in *Lord of the Rings: The Return of the King*, though it's not bad at all.

   [the previous movie]: http://tshepang.net/harry-potter-and-the-deathly-hallows-part-1